Benjamin-Aw-93/makan-gowhere/README.md

 # Makan gowhere

-This project is created to satify the requirements of IT5007.
+This project is created to satisfy the requirements of IT5007.

 Exisiting problem statement:
 As a group, it is often that nobody wants to speak up and make the final decision on behalf of everyone, simply because there are so many factors to consider - distance from where everyone is coming from, the mental budget that everyone has and even taste preferences.
 Thus, we are proposing a platform which takes all these factors into consideration and removes the need for users to decide on where to eat.